 Whether or not hours of service regulations reduce fatigue-related truck accidents is hotly debated.
 However, that debate is not your concern after you have been injured or lost a loved one in a truck crash.
 All that matters to you is holding a negligent trucker or trucking company responsible.

 To do this, you need a lawyer who will thoroughly investigate the trucking accident, determine if any regulatory violations took place, and pursue compensation for your injuries.
-Contact the Law Office of Jennifer L. Donaldson at (720) 336-2716 to speak with a Denver truck accident lawyer.
+Contact the Donaldson Law, LLC at (720) 336-2716 to speak with a Denver truck accident lawyer.